 Wear a LIFEJACKET

 Children MUST be accompanied by an adult when in the harbour.

-During the daytime the pink pontoon is accessible for crabbing.
-This should only be done from the pontoon adjacent and parralel to the RNLI lifeboat pen.
+During the daytime the slipwayat Yarmouth Sailing Club is accessible for crabbing, although you should exersise caution when using this as it may be slippery.
 Crabbing must not take place on any other walk ashore pontoons or bridges leading from the pontoons.

 Check weather and tidal conditions